HaruNashii/HoyoUMU/README.md

 ## 👾 known Issues
 - White bars in the border of the launcher
 - Launcher flickering black some times
+- Tray options not working when the app is open

 ---